CodeYourFuture/immersive-go-course/projects/raft-otel/README.md

 You can either

-1.  try to write your own RAFT implementation, building up the functionality in the stages described by Bendersky, or
+1.  try to write your own RAFT implementation, building up the functionality in the stages described by Bendersky (this will take a lot of time), or
 2.  use [our version of Bendersky's code](https://github.com/CodeYourFuture/immersive-go-course/pull/214) - this version of the code is modified so you can run it under docker-compose, and it uses gRPC rather than go's 'net/rpc', and has a small FSM and a K/V interface with a demo client.

+Reading code written by others is a useful skill to have, so if you opt to create your own implementation, you should still review other implementations.
+Do they differ from yours in any significant respect?

 There are some ways you could extend this code, if you like.